watir/watir.github.io/_docs/cookies.md

 permalink: /docs/cookies/
 ---

-There is a cookie API in Watir-WebDriver 0.5.2 onwards, that is easy to use.
+There is a cookie API in Watir 0.5.2 onwards, that is easy to use.

 {% highlight ruby %}
 require 'watir'